 Directions: For the apples, start a skillet over medium heat, add butter, then apples & toss to coat.
-Sprinkle with apple pie spice & add pinch of salt (salt brings out flavor in sweets too).
+Sprinkle with apple pie spice & add a pinch of salt (salt brings out flavor in sweets too).
 When tender, set aside to cool (almost to or at least room temperature).

 Prepare puff pastry by laying out each sheet then work the folds out to make two smooth sheets using a little bit of flour to prevent sticking.
 Cut each sheet into four even squares giving you eight total squares.
 Spoon apples into the center of each square (dividing equally) & add half a dozen chips to each.
-Use pastry brush to lightly brush two sides of the pastry & fold corners to make a triangle.
+Use a pastry brush to lightly brush two sides of the pastry & fold the corners to make a triangle.
 Pick up & gently pinch edges to seal.

 For glaze...in a bowl mix powdered sugar and 1 tsp. of vanilla.
 Slowly, add dairy (whisking constantly) to make a semi-thick glaze.
 With a sifter add cocoa powder & stir to incorporate.
 Note: if you like more cocoa, add a tsp. or two to taste (you may also omit & have a plain vanilla glaze if you choose).

 "I love fresh salmon."
-Whether grilled, baked, smoked, sautéed, I'm all in.
+Whether grilled, baked, smoked, or sautéed, I'm all in.
 The little market in Lone Oak, KY. catches fish from the Gulf Coast in Alabama each week and hauls it back to Kentucky in a refrigerated truck.
-Taking advantage of the fresh fish for flavor, heart health, and the joy of cooking is such a gift to the community.
+Taking advantage of fresh fish for flavor, heart health, and the joy of cooking is such a gift to the community.

 I'm not negating the wonderful fresh fish available in our neck of the woods.
 The rivers, lakes, and ponds that surround western Kentucky are such a blessing for those who enjoy fishing, cooking, and eating their catch.

 A couple of weeks ago, we bought a pellet grill.
 Nothing fancy.
 Kevin ran across a deal he couldn't walk away from at the local Lowes Home Improvement Store.
-He got a close-out on a grill, regularly-priced at $500 for $200.
+He got a close-out on a grill, regularly priced at $500 for $200.
 That's right.
 There were six available.
 He called a few of his buddies at CSI and the grill's flew off the shelves.
-(If there were more, I would've shared with my readers).
+(If there were more, I would've shared them with my readers).

 It was time to test out the new smoker/grill on fresh salmon.
 Now, Kevin isn't a big fish fan....so, in his attempt to eat more fish, he gave it a whirl and I'm oh so glad he did.
 If you want the recipe...let's get to it.